Loop Spaces and Representations: Introduction

-The double unipotent loop space $\cC^u/G=\cL^u(\cL^u(BG))$ naturally classifies $G$-local systems on the two-torus $T^2$ with unipotent monodromies.
 Observe that $\cC^u/G$ carries two commuting $\Gm$-actions given by rescaling the two unipotent group elements.
 Moreover, its realization as double loops (or as local systems) makes apparent two commuting $S^1$-actions.
-Altogether, we have an action of the product $\BS\times \BS$.
-In the following theorem (whose proof is an easy exercise in the techniques of \cite{conns} and the present paper), we will restrict our attention to the second factor of $\BS$.
+Altogether, we have an action of the product $\BS\times \BS$, but we will restrict our attention to the second factor of $\BS$.

-\begin{thm} There is a canonical equivalence between equivariant $\D$-modules on the nilpotent cone and the localized $\BS$-invariants with weight bounded above in equivariant quasicoherent sheaves on the commuting variety. \end{thm}

-\begin{remark} It would be interesting to consider the fully invariant version $\qcoh(\cC^u/G)^{\BS_- \times \BS_-}$ and its possible localizations.
-Any construction symmetric with respect to the two circles in the two-torus will carry a canonical $SL_2(\Z)$-action. \end{remark}